fastlta/sb-public/docs/public_api.md

 | `passphrase`     | The current passphrase of the volume |
 | `new_passphrase` | The new passphrase for the volume |

-### Add Bricks to a volume
+### Add Silent Bricks to a volume

-Assigns the specified Bricks to a volume.
+Assigns the specified Silent Bricks to a volume.

 ```
 PUT /v1/volumes/<volume-uuid>/assign_bricks.json